What to Put on a Resume (Ranked by What ATS Reads First)

 Format each role consistently:

 The order of your bullets matters more than most people realize.
-Recruiters spend 40% of their reading time on the first bullet under your most recent role.
+Recruiters spend disproportionate time on the first bullet under your most recent role — it often determines whether they keep reading.
 That bullet should be the achievement most relevant to the target job — not necessarily your most impressive overall accomplishment.

 Resumes with quantified bullets receive 2.3 times more interview invitations (GoApply, 2024).
 Replace "managed projects" with "managed 8 concurrent projects totaling $4.2M, delivering 7 of 8 on time."
-For a complete quantification guide, see our How to Quantify Your Resume article.
+The How to Quantify Resume Achievements guide walks through the full process.

 Our AI reads the job description and rephrases your experience bullets to match the role's keywords — while preserving your real achievements.
 Change tracking shows every edit so nothing is fabricated.